Meet Captain Anthony Corder

 He picked up a guitar, hit the road, and toured across the U.S. — playing everything from country to funk and soul.
 But no matter how far the stage took him, his heart always stayed close to the water.

 Later, Anthony found his rhythm behind the soundboard, becoming a respected music producer and sound engineer for legends like Merle Haggard, Charley Pride, and others.
-But when the water called louder than the monitors, he made it official — earning his USCG Master 100-Ton License and stepping full-time into life on the water.
+But when the water started calling louder than the monitors, he made it official — earning his U.S. Coast Guard Master 100-Ton License and stepping full-time into life on the water.

 That’s when Hook South was born — a creative media and music studio blending his love for fishing, storytelling, and sound.

-🎣🎥 From flounder lights in Texas to halibut runs in Alaska… the heart stays the same:
+🎣 🎥 From flounder lights in Texas to halibut runs in Alaska… the mission stays the same:

 Pray.
 Mix.
 Fish.
 Repeat